Exempt Employee Status: What Does It Mean?

 Most employers expect their exempt employees to work the number of hours necessary to get their jobs done.
 It doesn’t matter if that takes more or fewer than 40 hours per week.
 Even if your exempt employee works 70 hours a week, you are still only required to pay them their standard base salary.

-However, just because there’s no employment law that prohibits you from requiring an exempt employee to work more than 40 hours a week doesn’t mean it’s a good idea.
-If you have an employee who regularly puts in a huge number of hours just to get the minimum amount of work done, you might want to reconsider your expectations.
+However, just because employment laws can’t prohibit you from requiring an exempt employee to work more than 40 hours a week doesn’t mean it’s a good idea.
+If you have an employee who regularly puts in extra hours just to get the minimum amount of work done, you might want to reconsider your expectations.

-If the job is impossible to get done in about 40 hours a week, you’re probably looking at a lot of employee burnout and a high turnover rate.
+If the job is impossible to get done in about 40 hours a week, you’re likely looking at increased rates of employee burnout and turnover.
+It’ll help to provide support for a healthier work-life balance going forward.

 This article has been updated.